Tailor’s Bunion Surgery Recovery Time: Causes, Symptoms & Treatment!

-Tailor’s bunion surgery recovery time:
+Tailor’s bunion recovery time overview:

-A complete recovery from tailors bunion surgery can take up to four to six months.
+- A complete recovery from tailors bunion surgery can take up to four to six months.

 What is a Tailor’s Bunion?

 - A Tailor’s bunion is a shift outward in the metatarsal bone that connects to your little toe creating a deformity to the foot.

 - This deformity is usually caused by improper foot wear and genetics.